-- Empty inflatable pools when not in use and remove steps to above ground pools when not in use.
+- Empty kiddie pools when not in use and remove steps to above ground pools when not in use.

-- Keep a phone handy in the pool area and use it only for emergencies.
+- Keep a phone handy in the pool area but use it only for emergencies.

 - NEVER leave toys or floating items in the pool that may tempt a child to reach into the pool.

 - NEVER leave the gate or entrance propped open.